 Physics 320 is an approved Writing Emphasis course in the WCU General Education program.
-The writing sessions, laboratory practices and data analysis sessions, and draft review meetings that take place during the semester, as well as the feedback that the faculty give you on your papers and presentations, and the experimental work that you do throughout the semester, are all designed to help you meet the following General Education goals: (goal #1) students will be able to communicate effectively, (goal #2) students will be able to employ quantitative concepts and mathematical methods, and (goal #3) students will be able to think critically and analytically.
+The writing sessions and draft review meetings that take place during the semester, as well as the feedback that I give you on your papers, and the experimental work that you do throughout the semester, are all designed to help you meet the following General Education goals: (goal #1) students will be able to communicate effectively, (goal #2) students will be able to employ quantitative concepts and mathematical methods, and (goal #3) students will be able to think critically and analytically.